Trashpanda70/Pokemon-Stats-Page/README.md

 To check for updates you can follow [these instructions](#how-do-i-check-for-updates)

-Before you ask, there are no spaces in move and ability names due to how they are stored in the game files.
+Also note that there are no spaces in move and ability names due to how they are stored in the game files.

 ## **Installing Docker**